 So being careful of what goes into our mouth to be sure we are not ingesting small foreign bodies could help reduce our chances of having appendicitis.

 Tumor affecting the appendix can lead to appendicitis.
 Though this is rare, but occurs especially in elderly patients.

 The obstructing tumour may be originally from the appendix, or a spread from other tumour site.

 A common tumour associated with acute appendicitis is the carcinoid tumour of the appendix.

 While the tumour in itself does not constitute one of the causes of appendicitis, they could make appendicitis worse.

 The appendix can also become diseased for no apparent reason.

-In fact, 1 0ut of every 1000 persons (0.1%) with inflammation of the appendix in the general population could die, and this figure sharply rises to 1 in every five persons (20%) over the age of 70 with appendicitis could die from complications of the disease because of diagnostic problems.
+In fact, 1 out of every 1000 persons (0.1%) with inflammation of the appendix in the general population could die, and this figure sharply rises to 1 in every five persons (20%) over the age of 70 with appendicitis.